 GNDI and NNDI are the disposable income aggregates of the nation.
 Let us now derive the disposable income of the private sector of the nation.
-As a first step, given national income, we deduct-national income accring to the government.
+As a first step, given national income, we deduct-national income accruing to the government.
 Then as a second step we make adjustments of non-factor incomes in various stages to ultimately arrive at personal disposable income.
 These steps are summed up in the following table.

-Less : Income from property and entrepreneurship accruing to the government administrative departments Less : Saving of non-departmental enterprises = NDPfc accruing to the private sector Add : Net factor income from abroad Add : National debt interest Add : Current transfers from the government administrative departments.
-Add : Net current transfers from the rest of the world. = Private Income Less : = Private Income Saving of private corporate sector (net of retained earnings of foreign companies) Less Less : = Private Income Saving of private corporate sector (net of retained earnings of foreign companies) Corporation tax Less Less : = Private Income Saving of private corporate sector (net of retained earnings of foreign companies) Corporation tax = Personal Income Less Less Less : = Private Income Saving of private corporate sector (net of retained earnings of foreign companies) Corporation tax = Personal Income Direct taxes paid by households Less Less Less Less : = Private Income Saving of private corporate sector (net of retained earnings of foreign companies) Corporation tax = Personal Income Direct taxes paid by households Miscellaneous receipts of government administrative departments of the above 'national debt interest' is the interest paid by government on loans taken to meet its administrative expenditure, a consumption expenditure, a consumption expenditure.
-Since interest on loans taken to meet consumption expenditure is not a factor income it was not included in NDP{fc}.
+NDP{fc}

+Less : Income from property and entrepreneurship accruing to the government administrative departments

+Less : Saving of non-departmental enterprises

+= NDPfc accruing to the private sector

+Add : Net factor income from abroad

+Add : National debt interest

+Add : Current transfers from the government administrative departments.

+Add : Net current transfers from the rest of the world.

+= Private Income

+Less : Saving of private corporate sector

+(net of retained earnings of foreign companies)

+Less : Corporation tax

+= Personal Income

+Less : Direct taxes paid by households

+Less : Miscellaneous receipts of government administrative departments

+= Personal disposable income

+Of the above 'national debt interest' is the interest paid by government on loans taken to meet its administrative expenditure, a consumption expenditure.
+Since interest on loans taken to meet consumption expenditure is not a factor income it was not included in NDP{fc} .
 But since it is a disposable income it is added to NDP{fc} to arrive at disposable income of which private income is a part.